Eligibility and administration

 Can I administer state-supplied vaccine to adults?

 Select state-supplied vaccines can only be used for uninsured adults seen at public sector sites (ex.
 Boards of health, community health centers, free community-based clinics, etc.).
-See the Adult Vaccine Availability Table for more information.
+See the Availability Table - Adult (PDF) l (DOC) for more information.

 What childhood and adolescent vaccines are supplied by MDPH?